Why Is This Area Important?

 Endowment Policies

 Endowment policies were most popular during the 1980s and 1990s.
-As a product they were fairly complex in that they combined a life assurance policy and a long-term savings plan, with the most common use to pay off an interest only mortgage.
-(The value of the investment would increase over the period of the mortgage term so that when the end of the endowment and mortgage term was reached, the investment would have grown sufficiently to pay off the mortgage).
-Unfortunately when the majority of these products were taken out, investment growth rates used in illustrations were higher than has since been achieved, and many individuals have encountered shortfalls at the end of their mortgage term.
-This has meant that the vast majority of endowment providers no longer issue new policies, as it is widely accepted that there are alternative, more efficient ways of attaining the same objective.
+As a product they were fairly complex in that they combined a life assurance policy and a long-term savings plan, with the most common use to pay off an interest only mortgage (the policy objectives were that the value of the investment would increase over the period of the mortgage term to the extent that it would have grown sufficiently to pay off the mortgage, whilst at the same time providing valuable life cover throughout the term of the mortgage).
+Unfortunately, when the majority of these products were taken out, investment growth rates used in illustrations were higher than has since been achieved, and many individuals have encountered shortfalls at the end of their mortgage term.
+This has meant that the vast majority of endowment providers no longer issue new policies, as it is widely accepted there are alternative, more efficient ways of attaining the same objective with less risk.

 Collective Investments